-The Government of Mauritania will implement a restriction on internal travel for private citizens starting tomorrow at 1200 (noon).
+The Government of Mauritania has implemented a restriction on internal travel for private citizens effective today, March 29 at 12:00 (noon).
 The embassy recommends that any American citizen who is considering leaving Mauritania travel to Nouakchott before the restrictions go into effect.
 It will be very difficult to reach Nouakchott, even for American citizens, after these restrictions on movement are imposed.

 A curfew is in place for Mauritania from 6 PM to 6 AM every day.